paulrouge/web3-partners-defi-example/README.md

 - in icon_utils/__init__.py there are some things declared that are used in the other files.
 - in icon_utils/iconcalls.py there are some functions that call the blockchain / a smart contract on the blockchain.

+## How to use
+- pip install iconsdk